How to Win More Deals with Effective Sales Funnel Management

 • Purchase

-What Is the Difference Between Sales Funnel Management and Sales Pipeline Management?
+What’s the Difference Between Sales Funnel Management and Sales Pipeline Management?

-Pipeline management refers to the process of ensuring there are enough potential customers in each stage of the sales cycle to meet sales goals.
+Sales funnel management is closely connected to sales pipeline management.
+Pipeline management is the process of ensuring there are enough potential customers in each stage of the sales cycle to meet sales goals.

 Sales funnel management refers to managing each prospective customer’s journey through the sales process.